 There are several pantries as well as social service agencies that operate in the county.
 A number of resources are administered.
 They offer free boxes of food, applications to public aid such as EBT cards from food stamps, and other support.
 Some of the centers include the following.

 Other locations are in the county too.
+Free food banks and soup kitchens feed the family or individual.
 The hours and application process varies.
-Read Atlantic County pantries.
+Read Atlantic County free food pantries.